Imjin War: Hideyoshi's preparations

 As for the military preparations, the construction of as many as 2,000 ships may have begun as early as 1586.
-To estimate the strength of the Korean military, Hideyoshi sent an assault force of 26 ships to the southern coast of Korea in 1587.
+To estimate the strength of the Korean military, Hideyoshi sent an assault force of 26 ships to the southern coast of Korea in 1587 (during the 1540s–1550s, successful large-scale wokou raids of Joseon were conducted, which may have also influenced Hideyoshi's perceptions of their strength).
 On the diplomatic front, Hideyoshi began to establish friendly relations with China long before he had completed the unification of Japan.
-He also helped to police the trade routes against the wokou.
+He also helped to police trade routes against the wokou.